How to File a California Small Claims Court Case

 You will need at least 3 copies of Plaintiff’s Claim and Order to Go to Small Claims Court (SC-100) one for the court, one for yourself, and one for the Defendant.
 If you have more than 1 Defendant, you need to print an additional copy for each Defendant.
 If you do not bring enough copies, most courts charge you to make additional copies.

 4. Submit your documents and pay.
-Where?
+Where can I do that?

 Now you have your documents ready with the correct number of copies and you have calculated your filing fee.
 Next up is actually filing the case with the court.
 You can file your case in-person, by mail, or online.